sturgman/demo-leveltank/README.md

   * [TechTeach](http://techteach.no/simview/)
   * [LearnChemE](http://www.learncheme.com/simulations)

-The nice thing about this one is that it can be used directly from the browser.
+The nice thing about this implementation is that it can be used directly from the browser.

 # To Do

-This is still a very raw implementation although it has already used in class and it accomplishes the basic objectives.
+This is still a very raw implementation although it has already used in class and it accomplishes its basic objectives.
 A list of features/changes that are planned or desired:

-  * Add styling via css.
+  [] Add styling via css.
-  * Implement a time delay in the mathematical model.
+  [] Implement a time delay in the mathematical model.
+This will require adding the history of other parameters to the model.
-  * Streamline the way the math model is provided.
+  [] Streamline the way the math model is provided.
+  [] Make the plot self-rescaling.
+Initially the time range of the plot would be something like 30 and every time the data reaches the end of the plot rescales.

 # Main objective